Wilfrid M. de Freitas - Bookseller

 H-1746

 Peters, Ellis.
 A Rare Benedictine.
 London: Heinemann, 1988.
 First edition.
 "The Advent of Brother Cadfael."
 Includes three short stories, "A Light on the Road to Woodstock", "The Price of Light" and "Eye Witness"; with illustrations by Clifford Harper.
-Both book and dust jacket fine.
+Both book and pictorial dust jacket fine.

 $35